Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Application of the binary test result model

-Table \ref{tab:binary_sim} shows the summary estimates of the probability of a positive test from the meta-analysis, with 95$\%$ CrIs, obtained for the nine combinations of different scenarios and versions of the dataset used.
-We see that by incorporating in the synthesis the information from the `overall' data, we obtain more precise estimates, in all cases - even for scenario (b), where the additional overall data are more `noisy' compared with the observed stage-specific data.
+Table \ref{tab:binary_sim} shows the summary estimates of the probability of a positive test conditional on each disease state, with 95$\%$ CrIs, obtained for the nine combinations of different scenarios and versions of the dataset used.
+The contributions to the disease-free state are the same across all analyses, for each scenario, and so we would not expect any precision gains for this state.
+We see, however, that by incorporating in the synthesis the information from the `overall' data, we obtain more precise estimates for the diseases stages, in all cases - even for scenario (b), where the additional overall data are more noisy compared with the observed stage-specific data.
 The increase in precision is greatest in scenario (c), where the `overall' studies provide the most precise data.
 For this particular example, the increase in precision is more obvious across all three scenarios for disease stages 2 and 3.
 Some of the improvements in precision are potentially meaningful for inference - in particular, we note that the 95\% CrIs around sensitivity to detect stages 1 and 3 of the disease no longer overlap after incorporating the `overall' data.